 FORMER FESTIVAL GROUNDS: An aerial file photo shows the Ventura County, California, fairgrounds at fair time.
 (Getty Images)

-Packages start at $3,200 to take part in what Cohn describes as a summer camp-like event for “wealthy kids,” with music workshops, bonding activities, gourmet meals and cocktails and, of course, music.
+Packages start at $2,400 to take part in what Cohn describes as a 21-and-over event for Deadhead-types with workshops, bonding activities, gourmet meals and cocktails and, of course, music.

 “We have a killer lineup,” said Cohn.
 “We have lots of special guests who come and do presentations.
-Last year, we had Betty Cantor Jackson and Ronnie Stanley do a presentation moderated by Gary Lambert and we had Jay Blakesburg do one.
+Last year, we had Betty Cantor Jackson and Rhoney Stanley do a presentation moderated by Gary Lambert and we had Jay Blakesburg do one.
 We had “Tales from the Golden Road.”
 They broadcast from there each time.
 This year, we’ll have the same sort of thing.
-People get up in the morning and do fun activities and then we join together for some of these presentations, and we have kind of communal meals together.
+People get up in the morning and do fun activities and then we join together for some of these presentations, and we have communal meals with our artists.
 Then, we have music into the night.”